If you’re a salon or spa owner, you know that selling products is a big part of your business.

 In this post, I’ll explain how to establish an effective e-commerce solution to sell your salon or spa retail online.

 One of the biggest unsolved challenges in modern salons is retail.
-Despite decades of training by brands and industry mentors, countless articles in the media, and resources provided by industry organizations to address this issue, retailing professional salon products to clients remains an area of significant untapped potential.
+Despite decades of training by brands and industry mentors, media articles, and industry organizations’ resources to address this issue, retailing professional salon products to clients remains an area of significant untapped potential.

 Some countries are better than others in this respect.
-Indeed individual salons, barbers, and spas will be better than others, but on average, the percentage of income achieved from selling products direct to clients remains staggeringly low.
+Indeed, individual salons, barbers, and spas will be better than others, but on average, the percentage of income achieved from selling products directly to clients remains staggeringly low.

 The reality is that most hairdressers, beauticians, and therapists feel uncomfortable ‘selling.’